User Profile

 It has trucks.
 It has animal sounds.
 The villain learns a lesson about the importance of strong community ties.
 What more could you possibly want?

-KID VERDICT: Well liked.
-I can usually sell him on this one if he's feeling indecisive.
-Learned the phrase "muck and mire" from it.
+KID VERDICT (18m-4y): Our youngest adores this book and forced us to read it to him 3-6 times in a row every single night for months.
+Our eldest never got quite as into it but it's still well liked and I can usually sell him on this one if he's feeling indecisive.
+He learned the phrase "muck and mire" from it.
 He spent several weeks accusatorially telling me the toad was a frog, and was unswayed by my claim that it needed to rhyme with "road".

 Jon Klassen: The Rock from the Sky (Hardcover, Candlewick)